uwegeercken/neo4j-csv-processor/README.md

 -p = neo4j user password
 -o = output folder
 -c = CSV file to use (path and filename)
--d = optional. default ";". delimiter used in the CSV file -l = optional. default "Meta". the name of the label used as metadata. only nodes with this label are processed.
+-d = optional. default ";". delimiter used in the CSV file and Header -l = optional. default "Meta". the name of the label used as metadata. only nodes with this label are processed.

 Example: